 Neela joins the team with 21 years experience in the Energy Sector, having worked primarily in the downstream industry.
 She began her career as a Process Engineer at the Trinidad & Tobago Methanol Company Plants and then moved to Methanex Trinidad Limited where she contributed to the construction, commissioning and operation of the Atlas Methanol Plant (1.8 MM TPA – the world’s largest methanol plant at that time) and operation of the Titan Methanol Plant (0.9 MM TPA), progressing to Process Engineering Lead and Operations Manager for the Site.
 Subsequent to her 13 years at Methanex, Neela assumed the role of Process Engineering Manager for the greenfield Natgasoline Methanol Plant in Beaumont, Texas (1.8 MM TPA – the largest methanol plant in the USA as of 2018) and contributed to the development of the organization, conducted engineering/design reviews providing safety, reliability and operability improvements, and actively supported in the construction and commissioning.

-Mr. Gilmore has a BS in Mechanical Engineering from Louisiana State University.
-Eric has two decades with Shell Oil & Gas conglomerates and venture project management experience.
-Eric has held multiple leadership roles on numerous projects ranging in values from USD$2-10 billion, several of which were in Louisiana and Texas along with offshore assignments.
-Offshore petro-chemical project work for three Shell projects in excess of $10-billion dollars each, including significant work for the Port Arthur Texas Crude Expansion Project, Mars B West Delta 143C and Stones Floating Production, Storage and Offloading Eric also brings to the project extensive organizational process experience and domestic and international onshore and offshore modularized construction execution expertise.
+Mr. Gilmore has a BS in Mechanical Engineering from Louisiana State University and two decades of Shell Oil companies’ venture project management experience.
+Eric has held multiple leadership roles on numerous projects ranging in values from USD$2-10 billion, several of which were in Louisiana and Texas.
+His petrochemical project work for three Shell projects in excess of $10-billion dollars each included significant work for the Port Arthur Texas Crude Expansion Project, Mars B West Delta 143C and Stones Floating Production, Storage and Offloading facility.
+Eric also brings to the project extensive organizational process experience and domestic and international onshore and offshore modularized construction execution expertise.

 Nelson R Juarbe